Keep up your Vitamin A(rts) intake!

-We have chosen art in its many guises so we hope there is something here that you enjoy and we’ll be adding to it, do keep checking in.
-We’d be delighted to hear your recommendations too, email us on email@example.com
+We have chosen art in its many guises so we hope there is something here that you enjoy.
+We’d be delighted to hear your recommendations too, email us on firstname.lastname@example.org

 - For bookworms we have a selection made by the Editors at Penguin, of books that will cheer you up

-- How about 12 museums you can visit virtually?
+- There are now 2,500 museums you can visit virtually!
 From The Guggenheim in New York to the Uffizi Gallery in Florence, you are spoilt for choice

-- For parents with younger children there is Oxford Owl at Home which provides lots of free e-books and learning and activity resources
+- For younger children there is Oxford Owl at Home which provides free e-books and learning and activity resources

-- If you love singing and want to be part of a choir The Self Isolation Choir now has over 3,000 members and there is still time to join for their May 31st performance
+- If you love singing and want to be part of a choir, The Self Isolation Choir is for you

-- We love ARTE the European Culture Channel, they have a terrific archive of performances and you can search by genre from Classical to Rock and Pop, Circus to Philosophy
+- We love ARTE the European Culture Channel, they have everything from Classical to Rock and Pop, Circus to Philosophy

 - If Jazz is your juice (#nice) then you need Jazz.org who are streaming a wide range of free jazz performances every day

-- Philosophy Now has a wide range of podcasts with fascinating conversations and debates with eminent guest speakers covering subjects as diverse as Quantum Mechanics and Buddhism
+- Philosophy Now has a wide range of podcasts covering subjects as diverse as Quantum Mechanics and Buddhism